-Claire, who joined the district 37 years ago, replaced disgraced former Chancellor Ron Galatolo, who faces 21 felony charges for misuse of funds in this role with the district.
+Claire, who joined the district 37 years ago, replaced disgraced chancellor emeritus Ron Galatolo, who faces 21 felony charges for misuse of funds in this role with the district.
 Claire became interim chancellor in September 2019, according to the district website.

-Claire attended Ca?ada College before graduating from California State University, East Bay, with a bachelor's degree in business administration, according to his LinkedIn page.
+Claire attended Cañada College before graduating from California State University, East Bay, with a bachelor's degree in business administration, according to his LinkedIn page.
 He then earned his MBA at CSU East Bay.

-Before becoming an administrator, he joined College of San Mateo (CSM) as an accounting professor in 1988.
-He served as a dean, vice president of instruction, then president of CSM in 2007.
-He has taught at all three of the district's colleges, and said that the schools have been important for both him and his family.
+Before becoming an administrator, he joined College of San Mateo (CSM) as accounting professor in 1988.
+He served as a dean, a vice president of instruction, then president of CSM in 2007.
+He has taught at all three of the district's colleges.

 "The impact of the SMCCCD on my family spans three generations starting with my parents and my aunts and uncles; continuing with my siblings and me, and ending with my children," he said.
 "It's not lost on me that over the years I have dropped off each of my daughters as toddlers at CSM's Child Development Center, picked them up as middle schoolers from the summer College for Kids program, handed each of them their diplomas at the CSM graduation, and said goodbye to them when they transferred to their first-choice universities."

-Claire said he announced his retirement 13 months in advance so that he can set his goals with the Board of Trustees for the upcoming school year.
-He said he also knows there will be many openings for chancellor positions both locally and throughout the state in the coming year, and that he wants to give the board a head start on recruiting and hiring his successor, according to the email.
+Claire said he announced his retirement 13 months in advance so that he can set his goals with the Board of Trustees for next school year.
+He also knows there will be many openings for chancellor positions both locally and throughout the state in the coming year and he wants to give the board a head start on recruiting and hiring his successor, according to the email.